-We will develop robust methods of planning and evaluation so that our prevention work is aligned with local and national priority needs and our impact on communities is maximised and understood.
+We will embed robust methods of planning and evaluation so that our prevention work is aligned with local and national priority needs and our impact on communities is maximised and understood.

 In addition to evaluation, we will also continue to learn through the investigation of fires.
 Our fire investigators fully and professionally investigate and report on the causes and contributory factors in relation to significant fires throughout Scotland.
 Research can then be carried out, providing valuable data and information internally within the Service, and to external partners.
 This can then be used to inform future prevention, protection and emergency response arrangements.

-Objectives 1.4 We will respond appropriately to Unwanted Fire Alarm Signals and work with our partners to reduce and manage their impact on businesses, communities and our Service.
+Objectives 1.4 We will respond appropriately to Unwanted Fire Alarm Signals and work with our partners to reduce and manage their impact on businesses, communities and our service.

 False alarms continue to account for more than half of the incidents we attend.
 The majority of these calls are generated by automatic fire alarm systems.
 We encourage the use of automatic fire detection as they help save lives and protect buildings.

-However, unnecessary false alarms are a drain on our resources and present undue risk for the public from appliances responding to these calls under blue light conditions.
+However, false alarms, such as those that are caused by system faults, are an unnecessary drain on our resources and present undue risk for the public from appliances responding to these calls under blue light conditions.
 They can also cause disruption to people and negatively impact on business continuity potentially affecting business growth.